Image: Torbank Hopper

 - GI also have two youth groups, one for 16-25 year olds and another for 11-15 year olds. http://genderedintelligence.co.uk/trans-youth/16-25

 Mermaids is a support group set up to help children with gender dysphoria.
-Mermaids also have a parent support group.
+Mermaids also have a parent support group and is a particularly helpful resource for younger children.

 Depending on where you live, it’s worth looking into local LGBT support groups.
 Research your local area online.
 They may have support groups that your child can go to, as well as parent support groups you can attend.